Semir-Devops/python-scripts/README.md

 I attached a mock service file that must be added into your systemd file system<br/>
 to run this script in the background, configure the file as needed.

-On your linux machine (with admin previleges), navigate from the root directory to:
+On your linux machine (with admin privileges), navigate from the root directory to:

 ```
 cd /lib/systemd/system
 ```

-Then you will create a file within this directory (use whatever editor you are comfortable with).<br/>
+Then you will create a file with extension ".service" within this directory (use whatever editor you are comfortable with).<br/>
 Then copy the contents of the fileCheck.service file in my repository to the file you just created.<br/>
 You must edit this line in the file to include the necessary arguments to run the python script